Together, we can help end this pandemic

 There is still time to get a COVID-19 vaccine.
 Vaccines are free and highly effective.
 If you need to be vaccinated, contact SCMC, Prairie Ridge, Horizon Public Health, or Thrifty White for an appointment.

-There are COVID-19 community testing sites statewide.
-Mail-in saliva testing is available to anyone living in Minnesota, and self-test kits are widely available at pharmacies.
-If a test is needed, students may call Stevens Community Medical Center (SCMC), either the main appointment line 320-589-7600 or the Urgent Care Respiratory Clinic number 320-589-7636, to schedule.
-Any student who is symptomatic or had an exposure to COVID-19 can go to the SCMC Urgent Care/Respiratory Clinic entrance, which is on the north side of the building next to the Emergency Department (not the main clinic entrance).
+If a test is needed, students may call Stevens Community Medical Center (SCMC), 320-589-7636, to schedule.
+Any student who is symptomatic or had an exposure to COVID-19 may call to schedule an appointment and go to the SCMC Urgent Care/Respiratory Clinic entrance, which is on the north side of the building next to the Emergency Department (not the main clinic entrance).
+Testing is located next to the Urgent and Respiratory Care Clinic, but not inside.
+Look for the large red sandwich sign.
+Call or text 320-349-0166 and wait for directions from a staff member.
+SCMC testing is available Monday through Friday, 8 a.m.–12 p.m.

 Masking up and physical distancing are proven ways to reduce the spread of COVID-19 in our community.
 Face coverings are required indoors in all campus buildings.
 Stay home when you’re sick, and wash your hands.